 In addition to the nine member states and thirteen partners, the summit was also attended by some representatives of countries whose presence was rather unexpected, such as the Serbian Deputy Prime Minister, the very Russophilic Alexander Vulin.
 However, it was the presence of UN Secretary-General Antonio Gutierres that caused outraged reactions, especially in Ukraine.
 “The UN Secretary-General declined Ukraine’s invitation to the first global peace summit in Switzerland.
 However, he has accepted the invitation of the war criminal Putin to Kazan,” hammered the Ukrainian Foreign Ministry.

-It is true that Gutierres boycotted the Bürgenstock meeting this spring.
+It is true that Gutierres boycotted the BĂĽrgenstock meeting this spring.
 It is also legitimate to wonder whether a UN Secretary-General should shake hands with a person accused of war crimes, even if he is the president of a permanent member of the UN Security Council.
 The International Criminal Court issued an arrest warrant for Vladimir Putin on March 17, 2023.

 This juicy skewer of participants is notable for its heterogeneity.
-There are dictatorships and democracies, Muslim, Christian and secular countries, economic superpowers and failed nations, some have characterized as rogue states.
+There are dictatorships and democracies, Muslim, Christian and secular countries, economic superpowers and failed nations; some have been characterized as rogue states.
 Are what we are witnessing merely an updated reiteration of that elastic non-aligned movement launched in the 1960s by Yugoslavia’s Prime Minister Josip Tito and Indian Jawaharlal Nehru, which encompassed two-thirds of the world but never achieved any real global influence?
 No, something else is happening here.
 In the space of sixty years, the balance of global power has clearly changed.

 A motley but (almost) global group with growing influence